JosiahCraw/Vector-Accelerator-Hardware/README.md

 ## 2. Test-benches
 As you should have seen, the assignment has been changed rather significantly due to the COVID-19 pandemic.
 As a result the ENEL373 Assignment has been changed significantly.
 This has affected the way that the marking is done, the tutors technical marking requirements are now in the form of available test-benches.
 This has been done to hopefully make everyone's life a little easier.
-This means that you will no longer be required to produce an overall top level design.
-Instead we will be marking use the test-benches found in the test-benches [directory](testbenches/).
+This means that we will be marking using the test-benches found in the test-benches [directory](testbenches/).
 More info about these test-benches can be found in this directory

 ## Setting up your repository
 Please use the commands below to setup your code inside this structure.